OldPlanets/BlueFiGate/README.md

 ## Disclaimer

 This project provides practical security against casual interference but is not military-grade protection.
-Determined attackers with sufficient resources can find ways around (jamming, race conditions etc)
+Determined attackers with sufficient resources can find ways around (jamming, race conditions etc).